Originally posted: September 16, 2017

 Just about a week before the planned day of the event, [but after I had already secured two possible available locations for the event – The Flint Institute of Art and Woodside Church] we were starting to panic — we still hadn’t found a sponsor (primarily needed to cover the projection costs for the preview of the film – just about $1,500 – that was going to be a key part of the event) and I reluctantly realized I had to put the event on hold – essentially concluding I would have to cancel the event – just a few days before it was to happen [but I had not yet announced that it was going to be cancelled]…

-…and then — literally moments before I was about to officially announce that, due to a lack of sponsorship (and political interest/courage), the event was going to be cancelled — on the afternoon of Friday, February 19, 2016, Bernie Sanders’ Michigan Campaign manager (Ryan Hughes, a dashing young man from Boston!) called me and asked “Hey Tamara, are you still going to hold that event in Flint?
+…and then — literally moments before I was about to officially announce that, due to a lack of sponsorship (and political interest/courage), the event was going to be cancelled — on the afternoon of Friday, February 19, 2016, Bernie Sanders’ Michigan Campaign manager (Ryan Hughes, the well dressed young man from Boston who I had met 12 days earlier at midnight in Flint!) called me and asked “Hey Tamara, are you still going to hold that event in Flint?
 Does Thursday, February 25th still work?”(!)

 Bernie wanted to accept our invitation and come speak at the event…the event I was about to cancel — the invitation to which no other presidential candidate had even bothered to respond!